eric-koyanagi/openai-history-laravel/README.md

 ## Running the App

-1. First, seed the schema (TODO) with `php artisan migrate`
+1. First, seed the schema (TODO) with `php artisan migrate`.
+Populate your first SystemRole into the database manually.
 2. Install your API keys into .env (see `.env.example`).
 This also sets the date ranges you want to generate history for!
-3. Use the CLI command `php artisan app:get-histories` to obtain the first batch of data from OpenAI.
+3. Use the CLI command `php artisan app:get-histories {roleId}` to obtain the first batch of data from OpenAI.
 This may take several minutes!
 Assuming you're on the free plan, you'll eventually get an error and will have to wait until the next day to keep going.
 4. Once it's done, `php artisan app:get-histories` will report that there's nothing left to fetch.
 5. Follow the link ('/build-page') to create a static page based on this data.
 You can really just save this page and upload it somewhere else.